 January Monthly Spread Ideas

 January is a magical time of year because it offers a fresh start.
 You most certainly can start anything at any point in the year, but January provides a great opportunity to look at your goals and make big plans.
-Here are some of my favorite January bullet journal monthly spread ideas!
+Here are some of my favorite bullet journal monthly spread ideas for January!